qwint/APMinit/README.md

 # APMinit
 archipelago implementation of a Minit Randomizer

-# What is different from the vanilla game?
+## What is different from the vanilla game?

 * There is an extra location available: you can water the Dolphin NPC south of the Watering Can vanilla location to spawn a heart.
 * Regardless of mode both Camera and PressPass will be treated as the same Location, but only PressPass is in the item pool.
-* The camera pickup location near your current House is an AP Item that will sync your inventory with the remote server.
 * If you have received a remote item from the Archipelago Server, it does not sync automatically into your inventory.
-You are expected to sync your inventory with the AP Item near the house.
-Local items will automatically be added to your inventory though.
+  Local items will automatically be added to your inventory but anything recieved off-world will only sync after any respawn.
 * An extra keybind has been added (currently only on keyboard Q) to respawn at the Start Location.

-# Setup for new Archipelago users
+## Setup for new Archipelago users

-For Installation
+### For Installation
-Install Archipelago, you will need the generator and likely the server (though the seed can be hosted on Archipelago.gg) add the minit.apworld file to Archipelago/lib/worlds the tracker.apworld file can also be installed in the same way, which adds a new tab to the client that functions as a simple location tracker
+* Install Archipelago, you will need the generator and likely the server (though the seed can be hosted on Archipelago.gg).
+* Add the minit.apworld file to Archipelago/custom_worlds.
+* (Optionally) the tracker.apworld file for Universal Tracker can also be installed in the same way, which adds a new tab to the client that functions as a simple location tracker

-For Generation
+### For Generation
-put a .yaml file (example in Release) into the /Players folder run ArchipelagoGenerate.exe it should make a "AP_[numbers].zip" file in /output that is the file the Server needs, either select it at runtime if hosting locally, or upload to archipelago.gg if hosting on the website
+* Put a .yaml file into the /Players folder
+    * To locally generate a template you can use `Generate Template Options` from the Archipelago Launcher
+    * Alternatively Stripes has offered to host a copy of the Archipelago Webhost that includes Minit which can be found at https://ap.stripesoo7.org/games/Minit/player-options
+* Run `Generate` from the Archipelago Launcher (or ArchipelagoGenerate.exe directly).
+    * On a successul generation it will make a "AP_[numbers].zip" file in /output folder of your AP install

-For hosting
+### For Hosting
-run ArchipelagoServer.exe
+Use one of the following hosting options
+* Run `Host` from the Archipelago Launcher (or ArchipelagoServer.exe directly).
-it will prompt for a seed, choose the previously generated file in /output
+    * It will prompt for a seed, choose the previously generated file in /output
+* Go to https://archipelago.gg/uploads and upload the previously generated file in /output

-For Connecting
+### For Connecting
-run ArchipelagoLauncher.exe
+* Run ArchipelagoLauncher.exe
-open the "Minit Client" through the Launcher use the top bar to enter the host and port of the Archipelago server running already (ex. "localhost:38281" if you are hosting it locally and your port is 38281) when prompted for you Slot Name, enter whatever your username in the .yaml file is, if left default it will likely be "Player1" you now have the proxy client connected to the AP server
+* Open the "Minit Client" through the Launcher
+* Use the top bar to enter the host and port of the Archipelago server running already (ex. "localhost:38281" if you are hosting it locally and your port is 38281).
+* When prompted for you Slot Name, enter whatever your username in the .yaml file is, if left default it will likely be "Player1".
+* You now have the proxy client connected to the AP server

-For Patching
+### For Patching
+In the client there is a `/Patch` command you can use which will automatically create a patched data file if needed and launch the game when the patching is complete.

+The entire process should be automated but in case you need the information for debugging or alternate setups:
+* The location of your install will be saved in the `host.yaml` configuration file in your Archipelago Install
+* The patched data file will be saved in your minit install folder as `ap_v1.0_data.win`.
+If you need to manually launch then the launch args `-game ap_v1.0_data.win` will work both in a terminal and in steam launch args (swap the `v1.0` version for whatever patch version it is).
-in the text box of the client that pops up type "/Patch", it will prompt you for the data.win file that is in your Minit installation.
-If the client does not have access to that folder unexpected things may happen, so having a copy of your Minit folder for AP and pointing it there may be safer. your (now patched) data.win is now ready and installed, only needing to launch the .exe to run the patched game.
+* If the client does not have access to that folder unexpected things may happen, so having a copy of your Minit folder for AP and pointing it there may be safer.

-# Setup for Archipelago users
+## Setup for Archipelago users

-.yaml and .apworld are in the Release page and need to be installed appropriatly a valid tracker.apworld is also included in the release, which adds a new tab to the client that functions as a simple location tracker the proxy "Minit Client" can be accessed through ArchipelagoLauncher
+* minit.apworld is in the Release page and needs to be installed appropriatly.
+* tracker.apworld (for Universal Tracker, installed seperately) can add a new tab to the client that functions as a simple location tracker.

-you need to patch the game by doing the following: in the text box of the client that pops up type "/Patch", it will prompt you for the data.win file that is in your Minit installation.
-If the client does not have access to that folder unexpected things may happen, so having a copy of your Minit folder for AP and pointing it there may be safer. your (now patched) data.win is now ready and installed, only needing to launch the .exe to run the patched game.
+* The proxy "Minit Client" can be accessed through ArchipelagoLauncher.
+* The `/Patch` command in the Minit Client will auto patch and launch the patched game.
+  For more detail see the `For Patching` section above.